Best Loyalty App 2026: Better Than LoyaltyLion?

 If you run a Shopify brand in 2026, you've probably felt it: ads cost more, conversion is harder to sustain, and "just run a sale" isn't a strategy anymore.

-That’s why more founders are revisiting a question that used to feel optional:
+That's why more founders are revisiting a question that used to feel optional: what's the best loyalty app for my store right now — and is it still LoyaltyLion?

 Why "best loyalty app" matters more in 2026 than it did in 2024–2025